Mesut Özil: 2014–15: Second FA Cup victory

 Özil returned to club training in the middle of August after participating in Germany's 2014 FIFA World Cup win in Brazil.
 On 23 August, Özil made his first appearance of the season in a 2–2 draw with Everton at Goodison Park.
 On 27 August, he played a part in Alexis Sánchez's winning goal in the second leg of the Champions League qualification play-off against Beşiktaş, playing a one-two with Jack Wilshere in the build-up to the goal.
 On 20 September, Özil opened the scoring and assisted Danny Welbeck in a 3–0 victory against Aston Villa at Villa Park. Özil featured in the three following games and started in Arsenal's Champions League group stage victory against Galatasaray, providing an assist for Alexis Sánchez in a 4–1 win.
 On 8 October, the DFB declared that Özil would be sidelined for between 10 and 12 weeks with a left knee injury obtained during a 2–0 defeat at Chelsea three days prior to the international break.
 The prognosis would rule him out of the remainder of Arsenal's Champions League group matches, as well as four international fixtures.

 On 11 January 2015, Özil made his first appearance in three months as a 73rd-minute substitute in a 3–0 win against Stoke City.
 He scored on his return to the starting line-up in Arsenal's 3–2 win at Brighton & Hove Albion in the fourth round of the FA Cup on 25 January, latching onto a pass from Tomáš Rosický before scoring Arsenal's second goal.
 In his first Premier League start of the year, Özil scored once and provided an assist for Olivier Giroud as Arsenal beat Aston Villa 5–0 at home on 1 February.
 The following week, Özil scored the opening goal in the Gunners' 2–1 North London derby defeat to Tottenham at White Hart Lane.
 He continued his good form by creating both goals in a 2–1 victory over Leicester City on 10 February.
 He also grabbed a pair of assists two weeks later, in a 2–0 victory against Everton.
 On 4 April, he scored the second goal for his team in a 4–1 win over Liverpool, which would be his final goal of the season.
 After a 3–1 win over Hull, manager Arsène Wenger praised him by saying, "Overall his influence was very strong."

-Özil followed up this goal with two assists for Alexis Sánchez in a 2–1 win against Reading in the 2014–15 FA Cup semi-final on 18 April. Özil started in the 2015 FA Cup Final as Arsenal beat Aston Villa in a commanding 4–0 victory on 30 May, concluding his second season at Arsenal with five goals and nine assists, in 33 appearances across all competitions, and back-to-back FA Cups.
+Özil followed up this goal with two assists for Alexis Sánchez in a 2–1 win against Reading in the 2014–15 FA Cup semi-final on 18 April. Özil started in the 2015 FA Cup Final as Arsenal beat Aston Villa 4–0 on 30 May, concluding his second season at Arsenal with five goals and nine assists, in 33 appearances across all competitions, and back-to-back FA Cups.